 where y_i and $g_i(x)$ are the i-th components of the true label y and the predicted label g(x).
-The hyper-parameter q allows control of the noise tolerance and the convergence speed; when $q \rightarrow 1$, we get (ignoring a multiplication factor) the mean absolute error loss function, which is known to be noise tolerant but with slow convergence speed, whereas when $q \rightarrow 0$, we get the CE loss function, which is not noise tolerant.
-Moreover, following the recommendations of (Zhang and Sabuncu, 2018), we are going to fix q = 0.7, as this represents a good trade-off between noise tolerance and convergence speed.
+The hyper-parameter q allows control of the noise tolerance and the convergence speed; when $q \rightarrow 1$, we get (ignoring a multiplication factor) the mean absolute error loss function, which is known to be noise tolerant but with slow convergence speed, whereas when $q \rightarrow 0$, we get the CE loss function, which is known to have fast convergence speed but which is not noise tolerant.
+Moreover, following the recommendations of (Zhang and Sabuncu, 2018), we are going to